The terms below are effective from 8 June 2018. See the terms effective until then »

 All contributions made to your Account within each new tax year will be allocated first to your ISA until the maximum subscription or your own pre-set limit is reached for that year.
 Once the maximum subscription or your own pre-set limit is reached, future contributions will be allocated to the non-ISA remainder of your Account, which we call the general investment account.

 You are subscribing for a LISA for the current tax year and every subsequent tax year.
+Contributions made to your LISA pot will count as the current year's payments.

 To subscribe for a LISA you have to be a UK resident aged 18 or over.

 To open a LISA, your first subscription must be made before your 40th birthday.
 If you are subscribing by debit card, the subscription date will be the day on which you make your first payment, but funds may take 3 working days to clear into your LISA.
-For bank transfers, the subscription date will be the date the payment is applied to your LISA.

 Investments into a LISA may be by debit card.
 Other payment methods may be available over time.
 We will tell you when this happens.